 PAY ATTENTION!
 Do not go out of your way to get lost.
-We do not need a new Strava Route of this course.
-This is an out and back course on one trail which does not require flagging it every 100 meters.
+We do not need a new Strava Route for this course.
+This is an out-and-back course on one trail which does not require flagging it every 100 meters.

 If you don’t see the lake on your left going out and right coming back you are probably in Canada and will have to quarantine or hitchhike back.
 Can’t say I didn’t warn ya’.

 Runners on the return have the right away so let’s all be courteous out there.

-You may encounter horses, unlikely but possible.
+You may encounter horses, very unlikely but possible.
 If it is a horse and rider announce your presence and give right away or pass slowly if allowed.
 Mountain Bikers?
 Possible but highly unlikely.

 NO LITTERING!
 We all know that.
 Enough said.

-4) AID STATION (13.0) You must check in and out VERBALIZING your race number to our volunteer.
-CUTOFF TIME IS 11:30 (5 hours)
+4) AID STATION (13.0) You must check-in and out VERBALIZING your race number to our volunteer.
+CUTOFF TIME IS 11:30 (5 hours) Firm.

 You must be OUT of the Aid Station going to Roundtop by the 11:30 Cutoff time!

 If you miss the cutoff, no worries you will be turned around and directed back to the finish, still completing 26 miles minus Roundtop.

-Should you choose to abandon notify our volunteers and you will have to wait till the sweeper passes through and then return with the volunteers via vehicle.
-This may take awhile.
-Should you have a medical emergency stay put and wait for our sweeper.
+Should you choose to abandon, notify our volunteers and you will have to wait till the sweeper passes through and then return with the volunteers via vehicle.
+This may take a while so.
+Should you have a medical emergency on the trail stay put and wait for our sweeper.